 New York City might be the city that never sleeps, but you do need to sleep at some point!
-One of the biggest challenges I’ve had when visiting New York is finding somewhere affordable to stay.
-Like any major city, accommodations don’t come cheap.
-So I’ve put together a few tips for you with techniques you can use to save money on your hotel room.
+Once you have finished your busy day exploring the many things to do in New York, you will want somewhere to rest your head.
+One of the biggest challenges I've had when visiting New York is finding somewhere affordable to stay.
+Like any major city, accommodations don't come cheap.
+So I've put together a few tips for you with techniques you can use to save money on your hotel room.
 Put your savings instead toward a couple of cocktails or a shopping spree.

 Image via Flickr by Anthony Quintano